opentargets/approvalsSupport/README.md

 ### Acknowledgments

 Thanks to Mullard publications for providing the initial dataset of FDA-approved drugs.
 Special thanks to contributors who helped with manual curation and data improvements.
 Additionally, we'd like to extend our gratitude to OpenAI for ChatGPT-4, which assisted in the disease classification process and the generation of these instructions.

+### Publication release
+The code corresponding to [our publication](https://www.nature.com/articles/d41573-023-00158-x) is available in our first release.
+Please refer to [Genetic Evidence Support for FDA-Approved Drugs (2013-2022)](https://github.com/opentargets/approvalsSupport/releases/tag/approvalsSupport_v1.0) for the version of the code that was used.